 Feeling a bit tired, and one needs to switch off to recharge batteries.
 But before I do so, I'll write something from the bottom of my heart as usual.

 However, the more I think about it, the more I realise how blessed we are to be on the receiving end of rainfall, although many people in the UK would rather complain.
-There are so many people experiencing droughts around the world and yearn for a few drops of water to quench their parched lands.
-You see, plants, trees and vegetation need rain to thrive.
-Without rain, there’s no growth, rivers and springs, no life, yet, we often moan about the restrictions that rainy weather bring.
+There are so many people experiencing droughts worldwide and yearn for a few drops of water to quench their parched lands.
+You see, plants, trees, and vegetation need rain to thrive.
+Without rain, there's no growth, rivers and springs, no life, yet, we often moan about the restrictions that rainy weather bring.

 There are a few others who make the best out of rainy days, my kind of people!
 Personally, I find rain soothing.
 When I was growing up under the African sun, I always embraced the large drops falling from the skies.
 I remember how the soil would welcome the drops of water and give such a glorious aroma that most people still associate with good times.
-A lot of us would stand still, mesmerised by water from heavens above.
-I understand that in some instances, the rain has caused such catastrophic events, and my heart goes to all those who will always associate rainfall with bad memories.
+A lot of us would stand still, mesmerised by water from the heavens above.
+I understand that the rain has caused such catastrophic events in some instances, and my heart goes to all those who will always associate rainfall with bad memories.

-For the purposes of this article, I am referring to rainy days, and the storms in life that you and I have endured, but survived.
-You didn’t ask for it, but still, the rains came down.
-I’ve noticed that in my life, what I thought were raging storms were often pathways being created to take me to another level.
-I’m one of those loyal people with a tendency to overstay my welcome, including environments I’ve outgrown.
-On countless occasions, I've tried to preserve what I thought I had, and remained loyal until things got so bad I had no option but to leave.
-With the benefit of hindsight, I often realise that I was being forced into the next chapter; another phase of growth.
+For the purposes of this article, I am referring to rainy days and the storms in life that you and I have endured but survived.
+You didn't ask for it, but still, the rains came down.
+I've noticed that what I thought were raging storms were often pathways being created to take me to another level in my life.
+I'm one of those loyal people with a tendency to overstay my welcome, including environments I've outgrown.
+On countless occasions, I've tried to preserve what I thought I had and remained loyal until things got so bad I had no option but to leave.
+With the benefit of hindsight, I often realise that I was being forced into the next chapter, another growth phase.
 Sometimes God shakes the nest you reside in so you can learn to fly, whether you like it or not.

 As I write this, I’m in the middle of analysing the movie, Cinderella 2015.
-Oh, how I’ve waited for such a time as this, having a ball!
-For the record, I am #TeamCinderella, raring to put a few wrong assumptions and misconceptions about Cinderella to bed.
-Without getting side-tracked, there’s a quote from the narrative which I jotted down as I watched the movie for the 100th time.
-It goes like this, “Perhaps it was as well that her stepmother and step-sisters were cruel to her because had she not run into the forest, she might not have met the prince.”
+Oh, how I've waited for such a time as this, having a ball!
+I am #TeamCinderella, raring to put a few wrong assumptions and misconceptions about Cinderella to bed for the record.
+Without getting side-tracked, there's a quote from the narrative, which I jotted down as I watched the movie for the 100th time.
+It goes like this, "Perhaps it was as well that her stepmother and step-sisters were cruel to her because had she not run into the forest, she might not have met the prince."